 (Actual audio of several bulls challenging each other.)

 Making this bull elk sound using a latex diaphragm reed call in your mouth requires a quick in and out huffing action.
 Cough out sharply into the grunt tube while blowing over the reed and then immediately suck air back in.

 (Actual audio of bull chuckling.)

-Spend some time listening to tons of actual elk sounds by clicking over to the Elk Recordings page.
+Spend some time listening to lots of actual elk sounds by clicking over to the Elk Recordings page.
 Better yet, collect all of ElkNut's instructional videos, cd and the Playbook.
 Study them as if you are learning a new language, because you are!

 Please subscribe to or our Quick Elk Hunting Tips and Updatesnewsletter or to an RSS feed (see left column for both) to be alerted whenever new information is added to the site.